OpenMined/PySyft/docs/source/guides/data-owner/01-upload-data.rst

-Data Owner - How to Upload Private Data to the Domain Server
+01 - How to Upload Private Data to the Domain Server
 ============================================================

 Welcome back to another ``Data Owner tutorial``.
 In the last tutorial,